20+ Software Engineer Resume Examples

 Not impossible, but definitely more competitive.
 Entry-level positions have seen the steepest decline as companies prioritize experienced hires.
 New graduates need to work harder to stand out through impressive portfolios, internships, open-source contributions, or niche skills.
 Consider targeting industries still actively hiring (healthcare tech, fintech) or locations with stronger markets.

-What skills make junior engineers most employable in 2025?
+What skills make junior engineers most employable?

 Beyond solid programming fundamentals, employers value junior engineers with: 1) Cloud deployment experience (AWS/Azure/GCP), 2) Familiarity with CI/CD pipelines, 3) Experience with containerization technologies like Docker, 4) Understanding of AI-assisted development, and 5) Demonstrated problem-solving abilities through real-world projects.
 Full-stack capabilities also remain valuable.